 • Glossitis, resulting in a bright red tongue that is painful and swollen;

 • The trouble with muscle tone and coordination;

 • Numbness and tingling in arms, legs, hands, or feet.

 Vitamin B7 overdose

 Vitamin B7 overdose.
 There have been no noted serious events of Vitamin B7 overdose.
 Even with daily high doses of biotin supplements, there is little chance for a severe reaction.
 Because of this, there is no tolerable upper limit (UL), or maximum dosage, has been set.
 However, as with any medication, users may experience Vitamin B7 side effects.

 There are no known vitamin B7 side effects, even when it is taken in supplement form.
 However, those with certain health issues or on medications should consult their physicians before taking supplements containing this vitamin.
 Additional supplementation with this nutrient may reduce the effectiveness of prescription cholesterol medications.
 It is inadvisable to take high doses of this vitamin with other vitamins for long periods of time without physician recommendation due to the unknown risks associated with such combination in long-term use.

 Daily Recommended Intake.
 While B7 is produced by good intestinal bacteria, it is also important to eat foods that contain this nutrient.
 This vitamin is found in eggs, especially the yolk, oily fish, beans, grains, leafy green vegetables, mushrooms, cauliflower, brewer’s yeast, tomatoes, and bananas.

-While supplementation is typically not necessary, daily recommendations for this nutrient range from 5 microgram per day for infants up to 30 microgram a day for adults and breastfeeding women- 35 μg (microgram).
+While supplementation is typically not necessary, daily recommendations for this nutrient range from 5 micrograms per day for infants up to 30 micrograms a day for adults and breastfeeding women- 35 μg (microgram).